DaveSkender/Stock.Indicators/docs/_indicators/Roc.md

 # {{ page.title }}

 [Rate of Change](https://en.wikipedia.org/wiki/Momentum_(technical_analysis)) is the percent change of price over a lookback window.
-Momentum Oscillator is the raw price change equivalent.
+Momentum is the raw price change equivalent.
 A [Rate of Change with Bands]({{site.baseurl}}/indicators/RocWb/#content) variant, created by Vitali Apirine, is also available.
 [[Discuss] :speech_balloon:]({{site.github.repository_url}}/discussions/242 "Community discussion about this indicator")

 ![image]({{site.baseurl}}{{page.image}})